 Method of Instruction: Follow Along and some instructional tutorials

 Go Noodle is a treasure trove of online movement and mindfulness videos aimed at kids.
-They have a guided dancing playlist on YouTube that currently includes 60 videos.
+They have a guided dancing playlist on YouTube that currently includes 60 videos, although recently I have seen that some of them have been turned to private.
 Go Noodle also offers a lot of extra free content on its website and also has a go noodle plus plan for those interested in some educational extras.

 Their YouTube About profile actually states that 3 out of 4 schools in the US use Go Noodle for Brain Breaks and to get the wiggles and jiggles out when needed.
 They are proud to describe their content as turning screen time into active time and as being able to allow the whole family to exercise together.